jgraef/python3-ipfs-api/README.md

 This software is still work in progress.
 Use the original python-ipfs-api (https://github.com/ipfs/python-ipfs-api) where possible.

-See test.py on how to use the parts that already work.
+See testing/tests_* on how to use the parts that already work.

+### To-dos
+- @mec-is: Split the testing/test_ipfsapi.py in different files for each API
+- See todos in line in the files
+- Fill the RST templates for docstring in the classes and methods